The Best Advice for an Inside Sales Rep by Don Markland

 According to the US Census data, from 2002 to 2007 the number of firms engaged in some sort of call center activities increased 5.23% from 3344 to 3519 and sales from $11 billion to over $14 billion.
 Though many business leaders and scholars suggest that call centers and telemarketing is dying, the data would suggest otherwise.
 Further, inside sales is growing 300 percent faster than outside sales, with over 42,000 non-retail inside sales jobs being created every year (2013).
 Last, Lawrence and Hubbard (2008) suggest that inside sales continues to be one of the best ways salespeople can effectively build rapport with customers when technology and business intelligence tools are used correctly.
 The future of sales growth continues to be in call centers and inside sales.

 I have been in the call center industry for over 13 years and have learned quite a bit.
 If I were to give one piece of advice to sales reps in either a traditional call center or inside sales environment, it would be this: be yourself.
 Here’s a little secret: people hate salespeople; they hate being sold anything.
-This is true at the car dealership or over the phone.
+This is true with the dodge Ram dealers near me or over the phone.
 People hate to be sold.
 So stop selling them!
 People hate salespeople but the love real people.
 The trick is to be yourself over the phone.
 Have natural conversation.
 Use a natural tone.
 Don’t over emphasize words too much or sound extra enthusiastic.
 Be yourself.
 Be a natural human being.

 Constantin Stanislavski, the great acting teacher, said, “The art of acting is being yourself in front of strangers.”
 I think Stanslavski was on to something.
 Sales is no different.
 The art of selling is being yourself in front of prospects.
 I have listened to countless top performers over the years.
 I have heard the best salespeople that could literally sell anything.
 They all have different techniques and strategies.
 Some ask more questions.
 Some are more aggressive.
 Some are even sarcastic and snarky.
 The one thing they all have in common is that they are natural and casual over the phone.
 All of them sound like they are having a real conversation over the phone; they are connecting person-to-person.
 All sales is person-to-person contact.
 Be a real person over the phone.